Music Minor

 Music Electives (12 units)

-Take 12 units from the following in consultation with departmental advisor.
-At least 3 units of which must be in a performance ensemble:
+Take 12 units of music electives in consultation with departmental advisor.
+At least 3 units of which must be in a performance ensemble.

 Note: Students are able to substitute at most 3 units with applied units (private lessons on a instrument,voice or composition/music production) with permission from the department.
 Note that all students taking applied lessons are required to be registered for at least 5 music units, 1 of which needs to be a major performing ensemble.